Best Index Trading Platforms Compared & Reviewed

 UK Stocks0.0080.0010.0010.0010.00050.02%0.0020.0010.30%0.0008

 Saxo Markets provides the most ways to trade indices as they offer index CFDs as well as on exchange traded futures, options and ETFs.
-The only type of index trading Saxo Markets does not offer is spread betting, where profits are tax free in the UK.
-If you would like to trade indices as a spread bet IG also offer spread betting, CFDs and physical ETFs, although no DMA futures and options.
+The only type of index trading Saxo Markets does not offer is spread betting.
+If you would like to trade indices as a spread bet, IG also offer spread betting, CFDs and physical ETFs, although not DMA futures and options.

 Account Types:City IndexInteractive BrokersCMC MarketsPepperstoneSpreadex Trading ReviewSaxo Markets ReviewIGXTB